×

 3 July 2019

-What Happens when a Customer isn’t Satisfied with the Voice-Over—AFTER the recording? - Voquent
+What Happens When a Customer Hates the Voice Over - Voquent

-Interestingly, our Twitter results were mixed, with 10% of responses siding with the client (they should pay nothing), 26% think the client should compensate half the session fee, and only 6% thought 75% of the session fee was appropriate.
+Interestingly, the results were mixed, with 10% of responses siding with the client (they should pay nothing), 26% think the client should compensate half the session fee, and only 6% thought 75% of the session fee was appropriate.

 An overwhelming 58% of you felt that a client should pay the full session fee, even if they’re not using the recording.

-Many comments made the distinction between session fees and licensing, saying that clients should pay talent for their TIME but not necessarily pay for commercial or broadcast fees if they don't use the recording.
+Many comments also made the distinction between session fees and licensing, saying that clients should pay talent for their time but not necessarily pay for commercial or broadcast fees if they don’t use the recording.

 A test read or audition

-Everyone has to be happy with the final audio.
+Everyone has to be happy with the final audio – which is where a test-read comes in handy.

-So, even if they're ready to move forward based only on my Demos (which is flattering), I typically insist on a 2-3 minute test read on a large project to make sure we're both on the same page.
+Even if the client is ready to move forward based only on your Demos (which is flattering), insist on a 2-3 minute test read on a large project to make sure you’re both on the same page.

 Inspiration and Direction

-When starting a project with a new client, I ask them to fill out a short survey (only 3-4 questions) that includes a place for them to provide direction.
-They can add a few describing words to help me know how to read their copy – this is extremely helpful.
+When starting a project with a new client, ask them to fill out a short survey (only 3-4 questions) that includes a place for them to provide direction.
+They can add a few describing words to help you know how to read their copy – which is extremely helpful.

-I make it clear, however, that I don't do impressions so that it won't be exactly like the reference video.
-I will do my utmost to match the tone but in my own voice.
+Be sure to make it clear, however, that you don’t do impressions, so that it won’t be exactly like the reference video.

 Clear contracts and communications